Xilinx/Vitis_Model_Composer/README.md

 ## How to access the examples and quick guides?<a name="access"></a>

-We are storing and managing a subset of the Vitis Model Composer examples (AI Engine and HLS Library) in GitHub.
+We are storing and managing Vitis Model Composer examples in GitHub.
 This way, users will have access to the most up-to-date examples.
-You can get the examples from GitHub or preferably directly from Vitis Model Composer.
+You can get the examples from GitHub.
+However we recommend you get them directly from Vitis Model Composer.

 Click [here](./QuickGuides/Get_Examples/README.md) to learn how to access Vitis Model Composer examples.